tidev/docs-devkit/packages/docs/docs/guide/api-docs.md

 ## Metadata

 Type information will be loaded from a metadata file.
-You can generate the required metadata file from any TDoc compliant set of YAML files using a new command that this plugin adds to the VuePress CLI.
+You can generate the required metadata file from any TDoc compliant set of YAML files using the new `metadata` command that this plugin adds to the VuePress CLI.

 ```sh
 vuepress metadata docs ../apidocs